koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 <img class="px200" alt="Toggling values in YAML" src="img/posts/stop-treating-yaml-like-a-string/yaml_purple_toggles.png" />

-When using a string-interpolation-based template, like Helm, each of those becomes something like this, at best:
+When using a string-interpolation-based template like Helm each of those becomes something like this, at best:

 <img class="px500" alt="Helm toggling" src="img/posts/stop-treating-yaml-like-a-string/yaml_conditional.png" />